 I hope this has helped clarify some questions you may have had.
 Before you go on this compliance journey, you must ask the right questions.
 My hope is that I made this journey a bit easier for you.

 Whether you’re just beginning to navigate compliance or are making a change to the way you do compliance, Anitian has the resources you need to handle the all intricacies and speed bumps that come with the process.
-Check out more articles from out blog, read up on our comprehensive compliance services, or just reach out one our friendly account execs for more information.
+Check out more articles from our blog, read up on our comprehensive compliance automation services, check out our FedRAMP compliance solution, or just reach out one our friendly account execs for more information.